jacopok/population_analysis/README.md

 pip install .
 ```

-This will install the module `population_analysis`
+This will install the module `population_analysis` in the current folder.

+Then, you can make your own folder and place inside it some scripts,
+which can import functions from `population_analysis`.
+For an example, see the folder `jacopo/`.